iann0036/tf-cfn-provider/docs/providers/kubernetes/ServiceAccount.md

 `Secret` - (Optional) A list of secrets allowed to be used by pods running using this Service Account.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/secrets).

+`AutomountServiceAccountToken` - (Optional) Boolean, `true` to enable automatic mounting of the service account token.

 ## Return Values

 ### Fn::GetAtt

-`DefaultSecretName` - Name of the default secret the is created & managed by the service.
+`DefaultSecretName` - Name of the default secret, containing service account token, created & managed by the service.

 ## See Also